AvocadoCoop/governance/Bylaws.md

 1. Indemnification

-    1. The Co-operative must indemnify the directors and officers to the maximum extent permitted by the Act.
+    1. When resources are available, the Co-operative must indemnify the directors and officers to the maximum extent permitted by the Act.

 1. Dispute Resolution